learn-co-curriculum/join-the-fun-rails/README.md

 - A Passenger has many Taxis through Rides

-Each table only has a primary key, so you'll need to write a migration to get the database ready to handle the "has_many :through" relationship.
+Each table only has a primary key, so you'll need to write a migration to get the database ready to handle the "has_many :through" relationship and add the required columns to establish this relationship.

 Check out the join table section in the [Active Record Association Rails Guide](http://guides.rubyonrails.org/association_basics.html#the-has-many-through-association).